 Who is affected?

-A lot of taxpayers will now meet the requirements to follow the MTD rules and must prepare for changes to reporting income and paying taxes to HMRC online on a quarterly basis, rather than filing annual self-assessment tax returns.
+A lot of taxpayers will now meet the requirements to follow the MTD rules.
+They must prepare for changes to reporting income and paying taxes to HMRC online on a quarterly basis, rather than filing annual self-assessment tax returns.

 Essentially, if you currently file a self-assessment tax return, you are likely to be affected from 2023.
 HMRC have confirmed that employees paid via Pay As You Earn and pensioners will not be impacted by the move to digitised reporting under MTD.
 If you have secondary income of less than £10,000, you also will not be affected.

 We can assist you with ensuring your records are recorded using MTD compatible software.
-Increasingly, app based software can enable information to be transferred either to HMRC, or to your tax advisers, in a manner which takes away a large part of the hassle of data gathering for your tax return.
+Increasingly, app based software can enable information to be transferred either to HMRC, or to your tax advisers.
+This will take away a large part of the hassle of data gathering for your tax return.

-If your current records are not compatible, we can advise on appropriate software for you and assist with moving over your records as seamlessly as possible.
+If your current records are not compatible, we can advise on appropriate software for you.
+We can also assist with moving over your records as seamlessly as possible.

 As more information is announced we will keep you updated.

-If you have any questions regarding Making Tax Digital, please get in touch with one of our team via email@example.com or by calling us on 01273 043678.
+If you have any questions regarding Making Tax Digital, please get in touch with one of our team.